Binge eating: Effects

-Typically the eating is done rapidly and a person will feel emotionally numb and unable to stop eating.
+Typically, the eating is done rapidly, and a person will feel emotionally numb and unable to stop eating.
 Most people who have eating binges try to hide this behavior from others, and often feel ashamed about being overweight or depressed about their overeating.
 Although people who do not have any eating disorder may occasionally experience episodes of overeating, frequent binge eating is often a symptom of an eating disorder.

 BED is characterized by uncontrollable, excessive eating, followed by feelings of shame and guilt.
 Unlike those with bulimia, those with BED symptoms typically do not purge their food, fast, or excessively exercise to compensate for binges.
 Additionally, these individuals tend to diet more often, enroll in weight-control programs and have a history of family obesity.
 However, many who have bulimia also have binge-eating disorder.

-Along with the social and physical health that is effected when suffering from BED, there are psychiatric disorders that are often linked to BED.
-Some of them being, but are not limited to:
+Along with the social and physical health that is affected when suffering from BED, there are psychiatric disorders that are often linked to BED.
+Some of them being but are not limited to:

 depression, bipolar disorder, anxiety disorder, substance abuse/use disorder.

 Treatments

 Current treatments for binge eating disorder mainly consist of psychological therapies, such as Cognitive Behavioural Therapy (CBT), Interpersonal Psychotherapy (IPT), and Dialectical Behavioural Therapy (DBT).
-There are currently no effective medications available to treat BED.
+A study conducted on the long term efficacy of psychological treatments for binge eating showed that both cognitive behavioral therapy (CBT) and group interpersonal psychotherapy (IPT) effectively treat binge eating disorder, with 64.4% of patients completely recovering from binge eating.

+Lisdexamfetamine dimesylate, also known as Vyvanse, is the only medication approved by the Food and Drug Administration (FDA) for the treatment of moderate-to-severe binge eating disorder in adults as of 2024.
+However, some studies have called into question its effectiveness for this indication.

 History

-1959: Binge Eating Disorder First Documentation

-Binge Eating Disorder was first documented by psychiatrist Albert Stunkard in his paper “Eating Patterns and Obesity” in 1959.
-In his paper, Stunkard reports seeing people eating large amounts of food at infrequent rates.
-He also reported that some of these cases unhealthy eating habits were seen during a time period he called “night eating”.
-After this report, the terminology of “Binge Eating” caught on for diagnosing the episodes of infrequent eating of large amounts of food, whether or not the episode is connected with night eating.

-1987: The APA's DSM
+APA DSM

-The American Psychiatric Association mentioned and listed Binge Eating under the listed criteria and features of Bulimia in the Diagnostic and Statistical Manual of Mental Disorders (DSM) - 3 in 1987.
-By including Binge Eating in the DSM-3, even if not on its own as a separate eating disorder, they brought awareness to the disorder and gave it mental disorder legitimacy.
+The American Psychiatric Association mentioned and listed binge eating under the listed criteria and features of bulimia in the Diagnostic and Statistical Manual of Mental Disorders (DSM) - 3 in 1987.
+By including binge eating in the DSM-3, even if not on its own as a separate eating disorder, they brought awareness to the disorder and gave it mental disorder legitimacy.
 This allowed for people to receive the appropriate treatment for binge eating and for their disorder to be legitimized.

-2008: The BEDA Form

-In 2008 the nonprofit called the Binge Eating Disorder Associated (BEDA) forms in order to help, support, and be an advocate for the Binge Eating Disorder (BED) community.
-To inform the public and spread the awareness of BED, BEDA holds events throughout the year, holds an annual conference, while also hosting a Weight Stigma Awareness Week which supports BED research.